-- Background: This rulemaking continues to implement AB 1054, which extended a non-bypassable charge on ratepayers to fund the Wildfire Fund.
+- Background: This rulemaking continues to implement AB 1054, which extended a nonbypassable charge on ratepayers to fund the Wildfire Fund.
 The CPUC issued D.20-12-024 in December 2020 that continues the Wildfire Non-Bypassable Charge (NBC) amount of \$0.00580/kWh for January 1, 2021, through December 31, 2021.
-The NBC amount of 2022 and 2023 has not yet been established. - Details: This rulemaking will determine the 2022 and 2023 Wildfire Fund Non-Bypassable Charge amount. - Analysis: VCE customers will pay the 2022 and 2023 Wildfire Fund Non-Bypassable Charge amounts established in this proceeding. - Next Steps: A prehearing conference, followed by the issuance of the scoping memo and ruling, is listed in the OIR as occurring in April.
+The NBC amount of 2022 and 2023 will be established in this proceeding. - Details: This rulemaking will determine the 2022 and 2023 Wildfire Fund Non-Bypassable Charge amount. - Analysis: VCE customers will pay the 2022 and 2023 Wildfire Fund Non-Bypassable Charge amounts established in this proceeding. - Next Steps: The issuance of the scoping memo and ruling is listed anticipated soon.
 A proposed decision is expected in November, with the final decision in December. - Additional Information: Order Instituting Rulemaking (March 10, 2021); Docket No. R.21-03-001.